New Brooms: Plot

 The wealthy Bates family owns a profitable broom factory, but father Thomas Sr. (McWade) is criticized by son Thomas Jr. (Hamilton) for his outdated methods of running the family business.
 Thomas Sr. agrees to let his son run the business for a year.

 The family also takes in Geraldine Marsh (Love), the daughter of a family friend, who has fallen on hard times.
 Thomas Jr. falls for Geraldine, and breaks off his engagement to Florence Levering (Haver), but then suspects that his father is also in love with Geraldine, and sends his father and Geraldine away.

 After his year of managing the company has ended, he has been proven to be an unsuccessful businessman.
 His father and Geraldine are allowed to return, and when he sees that they were never in love, he marries Geraldine, and returns control of the factory to his father.

 Cast

 Release and reception

 Because of the name of the film, theaters reported having some difficulty getting audiences into theaters without incorporating broom-themed displays.
 Such displays did seem to prove successful.

 The film did, however, receive positive reviews.

+Preservation

+With no prints of New Brooms located in any film archives, it is considered a lost film.